 The gross carrying amount of a financial asset is written off when the Company has no reasonable expectations of recovering a financial asset in its entirety or in part.
-For individual customers, the Company follows the policy of writing off the gross carrying amount when the financial asset is 180 days past due according to historical experience of recovery of similar assets.
+For individual customers, the Company follows the policy of writing off the gross carrying amount when the financial asset is 180 days past due according to historical experience of recovery of similar assets, and also recognizes impairment loss on other possible collection successes.
 The Company does not have a history of material losses on its financial assets, including trade receivables.